nmajor/nmajor-src/_drafts/Simple-Object-Storage-in-Redis-and-Node.md

       getValue: data => new Date(data.createdAt).getTime(),
     }

 `getName` is a function because I've found it useful to be able to create some indexes that are isolated in different ways.
 For example I've sometimes added indexes that are based on the ID of the user who created the log, this lets me easily get a list of all the user's most recent indexes.
-And in that case the `getName` looks like this `getName: data => (`user:${data.user._id}:createdAt`)`.
+And in that case the `getName` looks like this `getName: data => ('user:'+data.user._id+':createdAt')`.

 `shouldIndex` lets us not index any object we want, and `getValue` gives us the actual value of the index, so this actually lets us create sorted lists using any different attribute not just createdAt.
 Just remember that `getValue` has to return a number.